izzygomez/dotfiles/README.md

 ### Pre-commit

-This repo uses [`pre-commit`](https://pre-commit.com/) to automatically format & lint files before they are committed, & also as part of the required checks before a PR can be merged.
+This repo uses [`pre-commit`](https://pre-commit.com/) to automatically format & lint files before they are committed, & also as part of the required checks before a PR can be merged via [pre-commit.ci](https://pre-commit.ci/).
 See `.pre-commit-config.yaml` for configuration details.

 ### Submodules